F5Networks/f5-aci-servicecenter/docs/navigate.rst

    In the :guilabel:`Table` list, the VLAN table is selected by default.

 2. From the :guilabel:`Partition` list, select the partition you’re interested in.
-The **All partition** partition is supported for the VLAN table in v2.9 and later.
+The **All partition** option is supported for the VLAN table in v2.9 and later.

    The table shows all the VLANs (vlan encaps) from the BIG-IP device that have a corresponding **Logical Device|Tenant** entry on the APIC.